COVID-19 Visitor Restrictions (updated 3/25/2022)

 Visitors are welcome at Winneshiek Medical Center from 8:30 am to 8:30 pm.
 Visitors should enter the Main Entrance on the North side of campus.
 The reception staff or information desk volunteer will direct you to the appropriate area of the medical center.
 Visitation may be restricted or limited to provide safe patient care.

 Visitors are limited in the Obstetrics Department.
-See the Safe & Secure guidelines for specific details.

 - Keep visits brief, quiet, and pleasant.